irmen/prog8/docs/source/programming.rst

 ====================

 This chapter describes a high level overview of the elements that make up a program.
-Details about the syntax can be found in the :ref:`syntaxreference` chapter.

 Elements of a program